 (401) 863-3814, Box G-A1222, SC 328

 Marjorie Thompson received her Sc.B.
 (Biochemistry, '74) and Ph.D.
 (Biology, '79) from Brown.
-As Associate Dean of Biological Sciences, she oversees the Biology Undergraduate Affairs Office, which oversees academic advising, programs, resources, courses, and curricular development for all biological sciences programs and students.
+As Associate Dean of Biological Sciences, she directs the Biology Undergraduate Affairs Office, which oversees academic advising, programs, resources, courses, and curricular development for all biological sciences programs.
 A member of the Department of Molecular, Cell Biology, and Biochemistry, she teaches Embryology, Histology, and Biological Illustration.

 Contact Dean Thompson for consultation and advising about any issue related to the biological sciences at Brown.